kyoung/trek/PMO.md

 ## Hotfix
 - [ ] Witnessed systems dying to the point of no repair (not even "0" displayed)
 - [ ] use data-crew_id attributes for crew movement... there have been a few instances where prisoners seem to be become intruders somehow.
 Suspect this is due to improper crew selection.
-  - [ ] Differentiating injurred prisonners from intruders gets tricky... this is bad in an emergency
 - [ ] Transporter screen doesn't get rid of transported cargo as it does transported personnel
 - [ ] Engineering primary relay charge readout fails to auto-updated
+- [ ] Resolution bar in science scans seems broken
+- [ ] Detailed scans of objects with their shields up is a little patchy...
+I fixed this I think, but it should be tested and refactored

 # Backlog
 ## Next Sprint
-- [ ] Develope station-cross-talk matrix
+- [x] Develope station-cross-talk matrix
   - We want to know why Station A needs to talk to Station B, and create as many of those cross-talk opportunities as possible, like Space Team
 - [ ] Navigation
   - [ ] Thruster manuvering